Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/02_FAIR-software.md

 ### Learning Activities

-- **Presentation** (15 mins): slide presentation on FAIR software (a brief presentation can be put together using the given resources, including a slide presentation from the Netherlands eScience Center that can be adapted), and followed by the discussion activity below.
+- **Presentation** (15&nbsp;mins): slide presentation on FAIR software (a brief presentation can be put together using the given resources, including a slide presentation from the Netherlands eScience Center that can be adapted), and followed by the discussion activity below.
-- **Discussion/Mapping Activity** (30 mins): This activity adapted from the Netherlands eScience Center module on "Software in the Scientific Landscape" (Resource 3).
+- **Discussion/Mapping Activity** (30&nbsp;mins): This activity adapted from the Netherlands eScience Center module on "Software in the Scientific Landscape" (Resource&nbsp;3).
 Learners should be given the following prompt by the instructor:
-    - Choose one of the three examples of software mentioned in Resource 3 (Comet, PureGoMe, gammaShiny).
+    - Choose one of the three examples of software mentioned in Resource&nbsp;3 (Comet, PureGoMe, gammaShiny).
 The software has been described with statements that can be mapped to the FAIR Principles for Research Software (FAIR4RS), as elaborated in the table given in the resource, and also discussed in the lecture/slide presentation.
 With each statement in the software description, identify the principles it maps to, and which facets of the principles it addresses.
 A single statement may map to multiple facets.
 Discuss in breakout groups of 3&ndash;4 learners.
     - The instructor may also choose an example of research software which is relevant in a particular discipline or that has been developed by researchers of their institution.
 In this case, the instructor should provide a generic description of the software (for instance, which programming language it is written in, the use/application, how it is provided), and a set of statements about the software that can be mapped to the FAIR4RS Principles.